 The surgical procedure

-On the day of surgery, patients are introduced to their treatment team and generally made comfortable.
+On the day of surgery, patients are introduced to their treatment team at whichever of our Orange County & Los Angeles centers and made comfortable.
 Anesthetic drops are administered to numb the surface of the eye.
 The head is stabilized to prevent motion and a comfortable speculum is fitted to the eyelid to prevent blinking.